Quality of life

 Members of the research group working clinically in the specialist health care service and in the university college system:

-Liv Irene Ruud - Pediatric Nurse in the Neonatal Intensive Care Unit at Haukeland University Hospital.
-MSc 2011 ”Nurses’ experiences from participating in evidencebased groups”.
-Currently research topics: Quality of life, psychosocial health and eating behaviour in children born preterm.
+Hege Grundt - Intensive care nurse in the Neonatal Intensive Care Unit at Haukeland University Hospital.
+Masterdegree 2019: «Mothers Milk, Breastfeeding and Self-efficacy; A comparative study on preterm infants and their mothers in two neonatal intensive care units with different facilitation of parental presence».
+Currently research topics: Breastfeeding, nutrition, quality of life, psychosocial health and eating behaviour in children born extremely preterm.

 Bente Johanne Vederhus – Intensive care nurse in the Neonatal Intensive Care Unit at Haukeland University Hospital, Assistant Professor at Bergen University College, Faculty of nursing.
 PhD 2015 “Health-Related Quality of Life, emotional and behavioural difficulties and perception of pain after extreme preterm birth – a population-based longitudinal cohort study”.
 Currently: Member of the Nordic research group Pain in Early Life – PEARL, research topics: pain, Quality of life and psychosocial health in children born preterm.